docdocode/Doc-QandA/README.md

-## This project is about creating an end-to-end document Q&A chatbot using an open-source model called Gamma from Google and Groq, an inferencing engine.
+## This project is about creating an end-to-end document Q&A chatbot using an open-source model called Gamma from Google and Groq an inferencing engine.

 ### The steps involved in creating this chatbot: